 The first mass-distributed white chocolate bar comes to the U.S.

-The Alpine White bar, a Nestlé product, was released in 1948.
+The Alpine White bar, a Nestlé product, is released.
 While the white chocolate itself was a novelty at this time, the real excitement of the Alpine White was that it included almonds in the chocolate.

 A new version is created on this side of the pond